awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-guardduty-member.md

 # AWS::GuardDuty::Member<a name="aws-resource-guardduty-member"></a>

 You can use the `AWS::GuardDuty::Member` resource to add an AWS account as a GuardDuty member account to the current GuardDuty master account\.
 If the value of the `Status` property is not provided or is set to `Created`, a member account is created but not invited\.
 If the value of the `Status` property is set to `Invited`, a member account is created and invited\.
-A `AWS::GuardDuty::Member` resource must be created with the `Status` property set to `Invited` before the `AWS::GuardDuty::Master` resource can be created in a GuardDuty member account\.
+An `AWS::GuardDuty::Member` resource must be created with the `Status` property set to `Invited` before the `AWS::GuardDuty::Master` resource can be created in a GuardDuty member account\.

 ## Syntax<a name="aws-resource-guardduty-member-syntax"></a>